henryle-n/Chasing-Aliens/README.md

 ## Summary
 * D3, DOM & JavaScript introduce a whole new level of dynamic webpage and enhance interactive capability
-* Thanks to these back-end drivers, data is filtered correctly based on user input(s).
-The summary table is then dynamically built and its size adapts to the amount of returned data everytime upon new user query request
+* Thanks to these back-end drivers, data is filtered effectively based on user input(s).
+The summary table is then dynamically built and its size adapts to the updated amount of returned data upon every new user query request
 * By passing the 2<sup>nd</sup> argument into the **`Array.filter()`** function and using **`this`** keyword, the webpage now unlocks unlimited filtering scenarios/ results for user as the filters changed in real-time  based on user input